hfisaquiel/wsl-docker-install/README.md

 Important to be aware, this script will remove old Docker installations as Docker Engine and oldest docker.io, as terraform to new installations, preventing incompatibilities issues.

+## **BEFORE YOU CONTINUE**
+It's recommended you to shutdown the Docker Desktop before run this script.

 ## Using this script
 > Must elevated permission as root or sudo (the current user must in the sudoers list), in order to remove and install dependencies.